zZissou/rails_bog_app-1/README.md

 #### 1. Define a route to `destroy` a specific creature

-Following a similar pattern to our other routes, Rails `resources` will generate a route to `destroy` (delete) a specific creature based on its `id`.
-The RESTful route it creates is `DELETE /creatures/:id`.
+Following a similar pattern to our other routes, create a route to `destroy` (delete) a specific creature based on its `id`.

 ```ruby
 #